Azure/bicep-registry-modules/avm/res/communication/email-service/README.md

 ### Parameter: `name`

-Name of the Email Service to create.
+Name of the email service to create.

 - Required: Yes
 - Type: string